-This tool automates the process of detecting and exploiting SQL injection flaws and taking over of database servers.
-The tool is useful for penetration testers and has a powerful detection engine that performs database fingerprinting, accesses data from the database, access the underlying file system on the server and executes commands on OS via out-of-band connections.
+This tool automates detecting and exploiting SQL injection flaws and taking over of database servers.
+The tool is useful for pen testers and has a powerful detection engine that performs database fingerprinting, accesses data from the database, access the underlying file system on the server and executes commands on OS via out-of-band connections.

 Using the SQLMap Tool